Ada-Developers-Academy/ada-build/lessons/05-big-picture/notes/big-picture.md

 According to wikipedia:
   > A software framework is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate development of software applications, products and solutions.
 Software frameworks may include support programs, compilers, code libraries, tool sets, and application programming interfaces (APIs) that bring together all the different components to enable development of a project or solution.

+This is a lot of technical jargon, but we can use the last sentence of that summary to assist our understanding.

 ### Ruby on Rails